fbpx

 Yale Young Global Scholars is an unparalleled academic and leadership program at Yale University, founded on the tenets of liberal arts, renowned for its diverse and inclusive community, and committed to increasing education access.

-With an emphasis on an open, exploratory, and collaborative approach to learning program is designed to allow students to experience learning in a variety of different university contexts, from large lectures to small seminars, and even the spontaneous learning that happens in dining halls and around campus.
+With an emphasis on an open, exploratory, and collaborative approach to learning, the program is designed to allow students to experience learning in a variety of university contexts, from large lectures to small seminars, and even the spontaneous learning that happens in dining halls and around campus.

 There are five sessions with different areas of focus within the program: Applied Science and Engineering, Biological and Biomedical Science, Literature, Philosophy and Culture, Politics, Law and Economics, and Solving Global Challenges.
 The program is structured around a core curriculum made up of a student’s chosen seminars, discussion sessions, and lectures.

-There are no grades or course credit, and each individual’s structure is dependent upon the limits they set for themselves.
-Connections and bonding with peers is encouraged through dedicated games and activities.
+There are no grades or course credits, and each individual’s structure is dependent upon the limits they set for themselves.
+Connections and bonding with peers are encouraged through dedicated games and activities.
 The program culminates in a final collaborative capstone project supervised and mentored by Yale faculty and students.
 Yale University also offers a variety of scholarships, financial aid, and fundraising opportunities to those who qualify.

 Yale University entrance with students walking past by